scorpionboy30/CMPE273-Illuminati/README.md

 In its main(), start the server and the client.

-Now call the api from the client.
+Now call the api from this class.

-e.g. /src/test/TestZeroRPC.java
+e.g. /src/test/TestMain.java

 To Run this project: